BitcoinAndLightningLayerSpecs/lsp/LSPS1/extensions/jit_channels/README.md

 ### GET /lsp/channels/{id}/jit

-Gets information about the registered node.
+Contains information about the registered node and route hint.

 ## Extension